Catherine, Princess of Wales: Mental health advocacy

-Catherine has tackled issues surrounding mental health and disabilities and has previously made visits to charities and hospitals such as St Thomas' Hospital and the Maurice Wohl Clinical Neuroscience Institute to spend time with mothers and children who deal with these issues.
-She has also been credited with raising national awareness of children's mental health; Benita Refson, president of Place2Be, has praised her work, saying that she would "shine the spotlight on child mental health", while Peter Fonagy, CEO of the Anna Freud Centre has called her one of the most important figures in the field, and stated that "to the millions of children who have been suffering in silence, she is their voice".
-In recognition of their work with charities concerned with children's mental health, Catherine and William were awarded the Gold Blue Peter badge, an award previously granted to Queen Elizabeth II.
-To encourage people to open up about their mental health issues, Catherine, William and Harry initiated the mental health awareness campaign "Heads Together" in April 2016.
-She later voluntarily talked about her struggles as a mother, and admitted that she suffered a "lack of confidence" and "feelings of ignorance" during certain periods of time.
+Catherine has addressed issues surrounding mental health and disability, and has visited charities and hospitals such as St Thomas' Hospital and the Maurice Wohl Clinical Neuroscience Institute to meet mothers and children affected by these challenges.
+She has been credited with raising national awareness of children's mental health; Benita Refson, president of Place2Be, said she would "shine the spotlight on child mental health", while Peter Fonagy, CEO of the Anna Freud Centre, described her as one of the most important figures in the field and stated that "to the millions of children who have been suffering in silence, she is their voice".
+In recognition of their work with charities focused on children's mental health, Catherine and William received the Gold Blue Peter badge, an award previously granted to Queen Elizabeth II.
+To encourage people to speak openly about mental health, Catherine, William, and Harry launched the Heads Together campaign in April 2016.
+She later spoke publicly about her own experiences of motherhood, noting periods of "lack of confidence" and "feelings of ignorance".

-Catherine has discussed her experiences with "mum guilt" in balancing work/life commitments, and described bringing her newborn home from the hospital for the first time as "terrifying".
-She has also highlighted the importance of "a happy home" and "a safe environment" for children, and described her "passion" for the outdoors, referencing it as an asset to building childhood wellbeing and developmental foundations.
-She launched the Mentally Healthy Schools website, which provides staff and students with resources to support mental health.
-After two years of development, the website had more than 250,000 visitors accessing its resources.
-Catherine guest-edited HuffPost UK as part of an effort to raise awareness for children's mental health issues.
+Catherine has discussed her experiences of "mum guilt" in balancing work and family life, and described bringing her newborn home from hospital for the first time as "terrifying".
+She has highlighted the importance of "a happy home" and "a safe environment" for children, and has spoken of her "passion" for the outdoors as a foundation for childhood wellbeing and development.
+She launched the Mentally Healthy Schools website, which provides resources for staff and pupils to support mental health.
+After two years, the site had been accessed by more than 250,000 visitors.
+Catherine also guest-edited HuffPost UK to raise awareness for children's mental health issues.